 Download your copy of Preparing for the New Normal in Beauty: Preparing and Scaling Digital Customer Communications for more strategies like these, along with detailed holiday season guidance.

-The changes we’ve gone through since March mean your traditional marketing playbook now needs a total makeover.
+The changes we’ve gone through since March mean your traditional beauty industry marketing playbook now needs a total makeover.
 The best advice?
 “Assume nothing.”

 The “new normal” of the moment has generated several new best practices, like these: